sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_58_ConditionsAndLoopsTypesOfJumpInstructions/Quiz01.md

 **Description**

-a) JNZ is, Jump if Not Zero.
-That is it will Jump if the result of the previous operation is not zero.

-b) JNZ is, Jump if Not Zero.
-That is it will Jump if the result of the previous operation is not zero.

-c) JNZ is, Jump if Not Zero.
-That is it will Jump if the result of the previous operation is not zero.

-d) JNZ is, Jump if Not Zero.
+JNZ is, Jump if Not Zero.
 That is it will Jump if the result of the previous operation is not zero.

 ---
 ---